How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 This landmark decision highlights how clearing away dirty energy often makes space for clean energy and advances a more just energy system.
 The settlement included:

-• The closure of a dirty gas plant in River Rouge, a community where most residents are Black or Latino and that is heavily burdened with industrial pollution.
+The closure of a dirty gas plant in River Rouge, a community where the majority of residents are Black or Latino and that is heavily burdened with industrial pollution.

 Households in southeast Michigan spend as much as 14% of their income on gas and electric bills.
 One solution is energy efficiency upgrades.
 Our advocacy at the public service commission has kicked off successful programs in Flint and other communities, including one that saved customers $3 for every $1 invested.